F1 2024 race schedule: Start time and how to watch British Grand Prix

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-F1 2024 race schedule: Start time and how to watch British Grand Prix
+F1 2024 race schedule: Start time and how to watch British GP at Silverstone

 F1 returns to the home of British motor racing, Silverstone, for round 12 of the 2024 season